Safwan Airfield standoff: Background

 All around the perimeter, the same type of exchange was going on with different troops.
 With orders not to fire unless fired upon, tense moments resulted as American troops physically removed Iraqi tank crews from their vehicles.
 After a short period of time the Iraqi colonel returned to Pope's position and told him the Iraqis were not going to leave (although many Iraqis had already abandoned their positions).
 As the tension increased, a flight of AH-64 Apache attack helicopters flew over.
 Pope reiterated the order, shouting over the thumping of the copters’ blades that the Americans would attack if the Iraqis did not move.
 The Iraqi colonel went back to tell his superiors.
 The negotiations were not moving fast enough for MG Rhame.
 He ordered his 2nd Brigade, under COL Tony Moreno, to Safwan.
 Once there, Moreno conferred with two Iraqi generals and a civilian official.
 He was waiting for an Iraqi answer when Rhame radioed him with orders that were direct and to the point.
 He told Moreno, “Tell the Iraqis to move or die.”
 When Moreno met the Iraqis for a second time, he cut off their reading of a prepared statement.
 Spitting a wad of blood at their feet (he had recently cut his lip) he said, “If you don’t leave by 16:00 hours, we will kill you.”
 That ended the negotiations.
 The Iraqis pulled out.

 A few days later, the Iraqis and Americans met at the airfield to sign the terms of capitulation of the Iraqi forces.

-Aftermath

-The incident was the result of the rigorous use of the chain of command for reports by the US General Headquarters instead of direct contact with division commanders on the ground.